-We invite you to share your prayers and financial support for Glenmary's important ministry.
+This is a wonderful opportunity for us to learn more about Glenmary's missionary outreach in Appalachia and the rural South.
+We invite you to share your prayers and financial support for this important ministry.
 Thank you for your generosity.